 Visit the Medici Palace

-Located just a couple blocks away from the Duomo, you’ll step into the world of Florence’s most powerful family at the Palazzo Medici Riccardi.
+Located just a couple of blocks away from the Duomo, you’ll step into the world of Florence’s most powerful family at the Palazzo Medici Riccardi.
 This stunning 15th-century palace served as the original residence of the Medici family.
-Inside you’ll find the breathtaking Chapel of the Magi and exhibits about the Medici’s influence on Florence’s art, politics, and culture.
+Inside, you’ll find the breathtaking Chapel of the Magi and exhibits about the Medici’s influence on Florence’s art, politics, and culture.

-We were able to get tickets the same day and it wasn’t crowded, but you can also purchase tickets online in advance.
+We were able to get tickets the same day, and it wasn’t crowded, but you can also purchase tickets online in advance.

 Visit the Basilicata of San Lorenzo

-The Basilica of San Lorenzo is one of the oldest churches in Florence and it was the Medici family’s parish church and houses their elaborate tombs in the Michelangelo-designed Medici Chapels.
+The Basilica of San Lorenzo is one of the oldest churches in Florence, and it was the Medici family’s parish church and houses their elaborate tombs in the Michelangelo-designed Medici Chapels.

 Visit the Basilica di Santa Croce